 The CaLP discussion groups (D-groups) are designed for debate, discussion and technical advice about cash transfer programming in emergencies.

-There are four different D-groups:
+There are five different D-groups:

 If you are already a D-group member, visit the community website.